tegebu/mejillones/README.md

 ## Conventional commit

-all commits have to severely obey [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) in order to make a correct commit
+all commits have to severely obey [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) in order to make a correct commit

 ```
 git cz